Lucius (band): Second Nature (2022–2024)

 After years of collaborations, Lucius returned to their own music with their fourth studio album, Second Nature, on April 8, 2022.
 Second Nature was produced by Dave Cobb and Brandi Carlile and released on the Mom + Pop Music label.
 The lead single "Next to Normal" was released simultaneously with the album announcement on January 11, 2022, followed by three other singles "White Lies", "Heartbursts", and "Dance Around It"–a dance song that features Sheryl Crow and Brandi Carlile.

 In a press release, Lucius member Jess Wolfe stated that the album derived from the personal experiences of grief that she and the rest of the band experienced during the pandemic, further adding that the album's musical direction was intended for the band to "[dance their] way through the darkness".

 Second Nature earned Lucius a nomination for Best Pop Record from The American Association of Independent Music.

 On November 2, 2022, Lucius released "Muse" as a single.

 Lucius toured Second Nature on their headlining North American tour throughout 2022 and 2023.
 They also toured with Shakey Graves throughout summer 2023 and supported Gregory Alan Isakov in the fall.

 Lucius supported The War on Drugs and The National in Summer and Fall 2024.
 During the tour Lucius performed "I Don't Live Here Anymore" with The War on Drugs.

+In 2024, Lucius contributed harmony vocals to several tracks on Grammy-winning producer T Bone Burnett’s album The Other Side, Burnett’s first solo release in nearly twenty years.
+Their vocals appear on “Waiting for You,” “The Pain of Love,” “The Race Is Won,” and “Little Darling,” complementing the album’s Americana-leaning production.

 In 2024, as enough time had passed to avoid any conflict with their old label, Lucius re-recordedthe Wildewoman album with their new bandmates under the title Wildewoman (The New Recordings).
 Marcus Mumford, Devon Gilfillian, and frequent collaborator Brandi Carlile joined Lucius on the new versions.